autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 ```
 According to an expert:
 >  You should be able to compile it with colcon, cause it works for both ROS 1 and ROS 2 code.
 You are getting the same error with catkin so it's probably something related to ROS 1 and the build instructions.

+## Strange errors and their causes
+Some error messages are so unhelpful that it might help to collect them and their causes.

+### package.xml errors
+If you forget `<build_type>ament_cmake</build_type>`, or you use package format 2 in combination with a package format 3 tag like `<member_of_group>`, you'll get the unhelpful error

+    CMake Error at /usr/share/cmake-3.16/Modules/FindPackageHandleStandardArgs.cmake:146 (message):
+      Could NOT find FastRTPS (missing: FastRTPS_INCLUDE_DIR FastRTPS_LIBRARIES)

+### YAML param file
+Used tabs instead of spaces in your param.yaml file? _Clearly_, the most user-friendly error message is

+    $ ros2 launch mypackage mypackage.launch.xml
+    [INFO] [launch]: All log files can be found below /home/user/.ros/log/2020-10-19-19-09-13-676799-t4-30425
+    [INFO] [launch]: Default logging verbosity is set to INFO
+    [INFO] [mypackage-1]: process started with pid [30427]
+    [mypackage-1] [ERROR] [1603127353.755503075] [rcl]: Failed to parse global arguments
+    [mypackage-1]
+    [mypackage-1] >>> [rcutils|error_handling.c:108] rcutils_set_error_state()
+    [mypackage-1] This error state is being overwritten:
+    [mypackage-1]
+    [mypackage-1]   'Couldn't parse params file: '--params-file /home/user/workspace/install/mypackage/share/mypackage/param/myparameters.yaml'.
+Error: Error parsing a event near line 1, at /tmp/binarydeb/ros-foxy-rcl-yaml-param-parser-1.1.8/src/parse.c:599, at /tmp/binarydeb/ros-foxy-rcl-1.1.8/src/rcl/arguments.c:391'
+    [mypackage-1]
+    [mypackage-1] with this new error message:
+    [mypackage-1]
+    [mypackage-1]   'context is zero-initialized, at /tmp/binarydeb/ros-foxy-rcl-1.1.8/src/rcl/context.c:51'
+    [mypackage-1]
+    [mypackage-1] rcutils_reset_error() should be called after error handling to avoid this.
+    [mypackage-1] <<<
+    [mypackage-1] [ERROR] [1603127353.755523149] [rclcpp]: failed to finalize context: context is zero-initialized, at /tmp/binarydeb/ros-foxy-rcl-1.1.8/src/rcl/context.c:51
+    [mypackage-1] terminate called after throwing an instance of 'rclcpp::exceptions::RCLInvalidROSArgsError'
+    [mypackage-1]   what():  failed to initialize rcl: error not set
+    [ERROR] [mypackage-1]: process has died [pid 30427, exit code -6, cmd '/home/user/workspace/install/mypackage/lib/mypackage/mypackage --ros-args -r __node:=mypackage --params-file /home/user/workspace/install/mypackage/share/mypackage/param/myparameters.yaml'].

+and that is indeed what ROS2 will tell you.